Pauline Hanson: Rattnergate scandal

-Ousted from One Nation, campaigning with United Australia Party
+Ousted from One Nation, forming a new party

 At the 1999 election, One Nation politician David Oldfield was elected to the New South Wales Legislative Council, the state parliament's upper house.
 However, in 2000, Oldfield was expelled from One Nation for an alleged verbal dispute with Hanson.
 Within weeks, Oldfield had established the splinter group, One Nation NSW.

 One Nation won three seats in the Western Australian Legislative Council at the 2001 state election, but the electoral success of One Nation began to deteriorate after this point because the split-away of One Nation NSW began to spark further lack of party unity, and a series of gaffes by One Nation members and candidates, particularly in Queensland.

 Hanson resigned from One Nation in January 2002 and John Fischer, the State Leader from Western Australia, was elected the Federal President of One Nation.

 On 24 May 2007, Hanson launched Pauline's United Australia Party.
 Under that banner, Hanson again contested one of Queensland's seats in the Senate in the 2007 federal election, when she received over 4 percent of total votes.
 The party name invokes that of the historic United Australia Party.
 Speaking on her return to politics, she stated: "I have had all the major political parties attack me, been kicked out of my own party and ended up in prison, but I don't give up."
 In October 2007, Hanson launched her campaign song, entitled "Australian Way of Life", which included the line: "Welcome everyone, no matter where you come from."

 After an unsuccessful campaign in the 2009 Queensland state election, Hanson announced in 2010 that she planned to deregister Pauline's United Australia Party, sell her Queensland house and move to the United Kingdom.
 The announcement was warmly welcomed by Nick Griffin, leader of the far-right British National Party (BNP).
 When considering moving, Hanson said that she would not sell her house to Muslims.
 However, following an extended holiday in Europe, Hanson said in November 2010 that she had decided not to move to Britain because it was "overrun with immigrants and refugees."
 Hanson lives in Beaudesert, Queensland.